It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: November

-Description/Criteria: Open to high-school students (9th – 12th) in the United States and U.S. territories, to American students living outside of the U.S., non-American students attending American and international schools outside of the U.S., foreign exchange students studying in the U.S., and American home-schooled students.
+Description/Criteria: Open to high-school students (9th – 12th) in the United States and US territories, to American students living outside of the US, non-American students attending American and international schools outside of the US, foreign exchange students studying in the US, and American home-schooled students.

 Most Valuable Student Competition – Elks National Foundation